Penguin-Spy/replugged-pronoundb/README.md

 # Features
 - Shows pronouns in the message header next to the username.
 ### planned features
+- use bulk lookup endpoint to fix ratelimiting (sorry for spamming your api Cynthia)
 - Show pronouns in the user popout/modal.
 - More settings for customization (not displaying your pronouns, showing in popout/modal)
 - Locally setting pronouns for other users who don't have a PronounDB account.